JoeMark17/Navi_Notifier/README.md

 # How it works
 I leverage three Azure Functions currently to execute the python scripts.
 One in the morning, one in the afternoon, and one every 15 minutes between the hours of 9:30am and 4:00pm (Central Time) on Weekdays.
 In addition to Azure Functions, I leverage an Azure PostgresDB which contains user information which the python script calls from.

+# Want to sign up?
+If you want to sign up for the Navi Notifications, go to [Navi-Notifier](https://navi-notifier.herokuapp.com/) and follow the prompts to create an account and log in!
+You will start getting stock notifications come the next business day!